fishcus/KAP-manual/en/datasource/import_kafka.en.md

 - Kafka table cannot reload at the moment, which will be fixed soon.
 For now, you can first delete the original Kafka table and then create a new one with the same name.
 - Only JSON message is supported at the moment.
 More formats will be supported in later release.
 - When defining table schema, please manually check the column types recommended by the system.
 In certain cases, they may not be the wanted types.
 Also, the `Float` type is known to cause query error on streaming data under some special condition.
 Recommend to use `Double` type whenever possible.
+- Since v3.4.1, the product mandates the **minute_start** column be defined as dimension of models and cubes using Kafka table.
+This is important for auto segment merge to work properly.
+Old models and cubes without the **minute_start** dimension will be shown as BROKEN.
 - Kafka table does not support query pushdown.
 - Kafka table and its related model and cube does not support import and export functions, which will be fixed in future release.